 Let Us Help You Decide Which Kitchen Cabinet Brand is Best for You

 About half of them are trying to compete for contractor and builder business.
-These manufacturers, and the builders they sell to, tend to rank construction quality below finish, style, and availability.
+These manufacturers—and the builders they sell to—tend to rank construction quality below finish, style, and availability.
 So, if cabinet durability is a priority, avoid these brands.

-The reason for this is that builders and people renovating to sell homes have less incentive to pay even small upgrades for well-made cabinetry as their responsibility to the seller only lasts 12 months.
+The reason for this is that builders and people renovating to sell homes have less incentive to pay even minor upgrades for well-made cabinetry as their responsibility to the seller only lasts 12 months.
 A good example of how little home builders value cabinet construction is that an expensive home builder like Toll Brothers uses the lowest construction quality.

 Cabinet manufacturers that make cabinets for the homeowner market build cabinets well.
 Or offer upgrades to acceptable standards.

-The following is Main Line Kitchen Design’s criteria for quality construction:
+Here is Main Line Kitchen Design’s criteria for quality construction:

-• A face frame made of 1 1/2″ x 3/4″ thick solid hardwood.
+- A face frame made of 1 1/2″ x 3/4″ thick solid hardwood.

-• 1/2″ plywood sides, bottoms, and tops with 3/4″ plywood shelves.
+- 1/2″ plywood sides, bottoms, and tops with 3/4″ plywood shelves.

-• A solid wood 3/4″ hanging rail or a 1/2″ plywood back.
+- A solid wood 3/4″ hanging rail or a 1/2″ plywood back.
 A 3/8″ back is OK but not preferred.

-• Ibeam construction and wooded corner blocks are preferable to plastic corner blocks.
+- Ibeam construction and wooded corner blocks are preferable to plastic corner blocks.

-• Solid wood dovetail drawers Blumotion tracks, and soft close doors are mandatory.
+- Solid wood dovetail drawers Blumotion tracks, and soft close doors are mandatory.

 .

-It is surprising how many higher cost cabinets do not meet these construction minimums.
+It is surprising how many higher-cost cabinets do not meet these construction minimums.

-On the other hand, after meeting these standards cabinetry should last a lifetime so there is very little advantage in paying for cabinetry that exceeds the criteria.
-Generally, the best choice for most consumers is the least expensive cabinet line with the desired wood species, finish and custom features.
+On the other hand, after meeting these standards, cabinetry should last a lifetime, so there is very little advantage in paying for cabinetry that exceeds the criteria.
+Generally, the best choice for most consumers is the least expensive cabinet line with the desired wood species, finish, and custom features.

 It is not uncommon for small compromises to save a significant amount of money.
-For example, the most expensive cabinet lines are high priced because of their ability to customize or to do unusual finishes.
+For example, the most expensive cabinet lines are high priced because of their ability to customize or do unusual finishes.
 This means if you don’t need cabinetry customization or you are getting a solid painted finish, you could be paying for the availability of features you won’t be selecting.
-Beaded inset doors, furniture grade-stained finishes, distressed finishes, glazes and paints with visible brushstrokes are features only available in higher priced cabinetry.
+Beaded inset doors, furniture grade-stained finishes, distressed finishes, glazes, and paints with visible brushstrokes are features only available in higher-priced cabinetry.
 These expensive and distinctive finishes usually aren’t perceived as superior or more expensive by the general public.

 A homeowner not opting for these features does just as well in a less expensive cabinet line as long as the cabinetry being ordered meets the recommended minimum requirements.

-Which line is best?
+Which kitchen cabinet line is best?

 It should be noted that European frameless cabinetry is in a class of its own.